redfin/react-server/integration-tests/README.md

 ### `testWithDocument(url: String, testCallback:Function(document, done?))`

 The primary method for testing what HTML has been generated by `react-server`.
-This method creates three specs (one each for server-generate HTML, client-generated HTML, and client transition-generated HTML), and it runs `testCallback` on the resulting HTML document once per spec.
+This method creates three specs (one each for server-generated HTML, client-generated HTML, and client transition-generated HTML), and it runs `testCallback` on the resulting HTML document once per spec.

 You can use any standard DOM operations on the document, such as querySelectorAll or innerHTML, to examine the resulting document tree.

 Note that this method is really best for testing rendered HTML.
 If you want to test a side effect of the client-side JavaScript, this is the wrong method to use because the server-generated HTML spec has JavaScript turned off.
 For those kinds of tests, use `testWithWindow`.

-If you have a `done` argument in your callback, the specs will be asynchronous, and you are responsible for making sure `done` gets called.
+If you have a `done` argument in your callback, the specs will be asynchronous, and just as in any other Jasmine test, you are responsible for making sure `done` gets called.

 ### `testWithWindow(url: String, testCallback:Function(window, done?))`